 Have I or someone else got Concussion? – How to tell pitch side if you or someone else needs to stop playing.
 A concussion is a traumatic brain injury and should not be ignored.
 It happens in many sports and can be from a contact or non-contact injury and is typically from rotational or linear forces transmitted to the brain.

 Whole body vibration (WBV) training has become a popular method of training over the last few years, thanks in part at least to the endorsement of numerous high profile celebrities (Madonna and Elle MacPherson to name just two!) and extensive media coverage.
 But what exactly is WBV training, how does it work and does it really work?

-Mental Health issues within sport are important to address.
-Like a persons physical attributes mental health alters throughout life.
-Recognising a mental illness such as depression in athletes is of upmost importance and 1 in 4 people in the U.K can be affected with mental health issues such as depression or anxiety.
+Mental health issues within all sports are important to address.
+Like a person's physical attributes, mental health alters throughout life.
+Recognising a mental illness, such as depression, in athletes is of utmost importance.
+1 in 4 people in the U.K can be affected by mental health issues such as depression or anxiety so educating athletes and coaches about its effects is vital.
 Athletes are no different to anyone else and the pressure of media, peers, success, competing, training and winning can all contribute to a depressive state.

 Ingrown toenail or onychocryptosis is when the toenail grows into the nail fold.
 These can be extremely painful and can develop redness and an infection.
 It can stop people playing sport and can mean a visit to the podiatrist.
 To prevent the problem there are several measures that can be taken:

 In spite of our best intentions, a vacation often sees us stray from the fitness and training regime we follow at home.
 Relaxing on the beach, savouring indulgent dinners and drinks and enjoying the local nightlife are the pleasures that make a break so joyful.
-However, how do we return to our training schedule and regain fitness after an indulgent fortnight?
+However, after taking a break from working out, how do we return to our training schedule and regain fitness after an indulgent fortnight?